Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

+\CB{Previous work has suggested a change in behavior around $A\sin \theta =1$ where the flow transitions from \emph{lazy} to \emph{forced} \citep{Lefauve2019}.
+In particular, the slope of the interface is considered relatively flat throughout the duct ($S\approx 0$) for $A \sin \theta >1$.
+Although here $S$ does not tend to zero for $A \sin \theta >1$, the values of $S'$ are quite small for typical values of $A$ used in experiments.
+For example, in the case of $A=30$, the height of the interface varies about 3 mm over 1 m, which could be imperceptible by eye.
+Furthermore, we can see that for $A \sin \theta >1$, the value of $K$ varies little when compared to variation for $A \sin \theta <1$.}

-The fact that it is possible to obtain the value of $S$ as a function of $\Gamma^{-1}\tan\theta$ is a critical difference with respect to the parametrization used by \cite{Kaptein2021ReproducingDomains} to determine the regime transition curves.
-In that work, it was assumed that the slope would vary linearly for $\Gamma^{-1}\tan\theta<1$ with $S=-1/3$ for $\Gamma^{-1}\tan\theta=0$ and $S=0$ for $\Gamma^{-1}\tan\theta\geq 1$.
-Although certain features and trends of the regime transition curves might be reproduced using this assumptions, differences are also expected when the value of $S$ is shown in figure~\ref{fig:K_slope}b) is considered.
+\CB{The fact that we obtain the value of $S$ as a function of $A \sin\theta$ is a critical difference with respect to the parametrization used by \cite{Kaptein2021ReproducingDomains} to determine the regime transition curves.
+In that work, the variation of $S$ with $A \sin \theta$ was assumed based on previous results by \citet{Lefauve2019} and \citet{Kaptein2020}.
+In particular, it was assumed that $S= (A \sin \theta-1)/3$ for $A\sin\theta<1$ and that $S=0$ for $A\sin\theta\geq 1$.
+Although certain features and trends of the regime transition curves might be reproduced using these assumptions, differences are also expected when the value of $S$, as shown in figure~\ref{fig:K_slope}b, is considered.}